haozhestat/haozhestat.github.io/_pages/about.md

 * My research lies on functional data analysis, interpretation and diagnostics of machine learning algorithms, predictive analytics, data mining, and quantitative research in interdisciplinary areas.

 # Recent News
+* I will join Microsoft as a Data & Applied Scientist in May 2019.
 * January 29, 2019.
 Our R package *[rfinterval](https://github.com/haozhestat/rfinterval)* has been released on github.
 * Our research work about [Constructing a Graph from User Implicit Feedback ](http://meetings.siam.org/sess/dsp_talk.cfm?p=96916) has been accepted by the SIAM Conference on Computational Science and Engineering (CSE19).